amnn/typed-geomlab-report/report.md

 ```

 \subsection{Recursive Types}
-Recursive types are introduced by \texttt{(...)*} (Surrounded by parentheses, and suffixed by $\ast$).
+Recursive types are introduced by \texttt{(...)*} (Surrounded by parentheses and suffixed by $\ast$).
 Within a recursive type, the recursive part of the type is accessed using de Bruijn indices, which take the form of a type variable with a numeric identifier: \texttt{'0} refers to the recursive type the variable is immediately nested, \texttt{'1} is the recursive type 1 scope higher, and so on\dots The type of binary trees takes the form:
 ```
 ([] + ['0,'a,'0])*
 ```